DraftCall

 Head to Head

-Colston Loveland vs Mike Gesicki: Who Should You Start?
+Colston Loveland vs Mike Gesicki: The Full Breakdown

 Colston Loveland is the volume tight end in this matchup with 58 receptions for 713 yards, while Mike Gesicki profiles as a more touchdown-dependent spike play (2 scores on 28 catches).
 In weeks where Mike Gesicki finds the end zone he out-scores Colston Loveland, but the floor gap is real.